 It helps establish a connection with your branded style and also your website.
 Another added benefit is that it deters copyright infringement and helps people get familiar with your blog name.

-If you’re making any of these Canva template editing “mistakes” and your traffic just isn’t where it should be, it’s okay!
+If you’re making any of these Canva template editing “mistakes” and your traffic isn’t where it should be, it’s okay!

 You’re actually in a really good place because you now know where to start ‘troubleshooting’ through experimentation.